grace-notes/website/contents/topics/life-of-christ.md

 (b) And all of these things are eternal and never pass away.
 You have become a hero forever.

-The parable of the pearl of great price, Matthew 13:45-46, “ (45) Again, the kingdoms of the heavens is like a merchant man seeking fine pearls;
+#### The parable of the pearl of great price

-(46) and after finding one pearl of great value, after going forth he has sold everything which he had, and he bought it.”
+Matthew 13:45-46, “ (45) Again, the kingdoms of the heavens is like a merchant man seeking fine pearls; (46) and after finding one pearl of great value, after going forth he has sold everything which he had, and he bought it.”

 This one is remarkably like the last, but is included by Christ in the same speech for emphasis.